JAGFx/FormJS/README.md

 		success: '<i class="fas fa-check-square"></i>',
 		info:    '<span class="ti-info"></span>',
 		warning: '<img src="myIcon.svg" />',
-		error:   'ERR'
+		error:   '<span>ERR</span>'
 	}
 } );
 ````

 #### Form

-If you have custom header request, you can pass into this setting.
-The `url`, `method` and `data` can't be modified
+If you have a custom header request, you can pass into this setting.
+The `url`, `method` and `data` cannot be modified

-Also, you can change de formJS container and submit button identifier.
+Also, you can change the formJS container and submit button identifier.

 > Note: If you change container, you MUST rebuild style with correct container.